 Periodically, I continue to keep my hand in water quality through staying abreast of threats to local water resources where I live and through volunteering within my local watershed.
 Because I live on the Connecticut River, my own well contains adjacent ground water so I'm constantly reminded that we all live downstream.

-Throughout my personal and professional life, I recognize shifts in the mental health of those who learn to move concern for their environment and accompanying fear, anger or ambivalent feelings of helplessness into integrity and involvement, often fostering confidence in other areas of life.
+Throughout my personal and professional life, I recognize shifts in the mental health of those who learn to move concern for their environment and accompanying fear, anger or ambivalent feelings of helplessness into integrity and involvement.
+This often fosters confidence in other areas of life.
+On December 30, 2019, Greta Thunberg's father told the press that his young daughter had struggled with depression for 3 to 4 years prior.
+He added...
+"She is much happier since becoming an activist."
 When hurricanes Rita and Katrina struck my native Louisiana, I spent 3 years utilizing my clinical and community skills serving my family and native place of belonging.
 Upon returning to New England, my spiritual place of belonging, I learned nothing is wasted, when several tornadoes struck Massachusetts.
 I provided trauma recovery workshops, helping victims make sense of their experiences.
 Through education and helping them find skills in their midst they captured the encouragement of co-supporting one another, allowing healing to begin.

 I have my own deep grief around a greed that seems to be fostering human destruction of this planet.
 I work with others who also struggle with deep grief, whether over losses of relationships, lifestyles, work or a deep sense of place.
 Healing can be transforming.
 Whether stories are uncovered through counseling, storytelling, participation in nature and/or the arts; we often find ourselves open to learning new-and-exciting forms of action, inner and outer.
 This naturally increases skills in other areas of life.
 I noticed similar benefits for those who participate in Artist Way groups.
 The dynamic strength of circles can co-create added assets in ways that might not otherwise arise.
 This allows for new individual ways of being and softer ways of walking on this beautiful planet home of ours.